Build your ultimate summer routine with our free 14-day autoimmune challenge

 Contents

-Hashimoto’s thyroiditis, also known as chronic lymphocytic thyroiditis or Hashimoto’s disease, is an autoimmune condition in which the immune system attacks healthy thyroid cells and gradually destroys the thyroid gland.
-(Source) A Hashimoto’s flare-up is defined by an increase in symptoms of Hashimoto’s thyroiditis.
-Both physical and mental symptoms can manifest.
+Hashimoto’s thyroiditis, also known as chronic lymphocytic thyroiditis, is an autoimmune disease in which the immune system attacks healthy thyroid cells and gradually destroys the thyroid gland.
+Periods of increased symptoms are known as Hashimoto’s flare-ups.
+In this article we’ll discuss symptoms of Hashimoto’s flare-ups, what triggers them, and how to manage them.
+(Source)

 a woman with her eyes closed, touching her neck